-Nationwide has been providing insurance since 1926, when the company, originally known as the Farm Bureau Mutual Automobile Insurance Company, wrote its first policy.
-Today, Nationwide serves more than farmers and cars, however.
-Nationwide also provides coverage for homes, farms, pets and recreational vehicles, and offers investment products such as pension plans, savings plans, annuities and mortgages, and offers life insurance — both term and permanent.
+Providing insurance since 1926, Nationwide was originally known as the Farm Bureau Mutual Automobile Insurance Company.
+With a simpler title, it now serves more than farmers and cars.
+It provides coverage for homes, farms, pets and recreational vehicles, investment products such as pension plans, savings plans, annuities and mortgages, and offers life insurance — both term and permanent.

 Nationwide car insurance

-Nationwide auto insurance includes both liability and vehicle coverage options, providing coverage for the vehicle you’re driving, as well as stepping in to cover damages when you are at-fault in an accident.
-As a large national provider of car insurance, Nationwide is able to offer a broad range of programs, including innovative low mileage and safe driver coverage that uses telematics to monitor your driving skills in real time, rewarding safe driving with substantial discounts — up to 40 percent off your premium costs.
+Nationwide auto insurance includes both liability and vehicle coverage options, providing coverage for the vehicle you are driving, as well as stepping in to cover damages when you are at-fault in an accident.
+As a large national provider of car insurance, Nationwide is able to offer a broad range of programs, including innovative low mileage and safe driver coverage that uses telematics to monitor your driving skills in real-time, rewarding safe driving with substantial discounts — up to 40 percent off your premium costs.

-- Bodily injury liability, which pays for the medical bills and lost income of other parties when you are at fault in an accident.
+- Bodily injury liability covers medical bills and lost income of other parties when you are at fault in an accident.

-- Personal injury protection (PIP) helps pay the medical expenses of the policyholder and their passengers, regardless of who is at fault in an accident.
+- Personal injury protection (PIP) covers the medical expenses of the policyholder and their passengers, regardless of who is at fault in an accident.

-- Uninsured motorist and underinsured motorist coverage is required by many states and pays for your property damage and medical expenses if an uninsured or underinsured driver causes an accident involving your vehicle.
+- Uninsured motorist and underinsured motorist coverage pays for your property damage and medical expenses if an uninsured or underinsured driver causes an accident involving your vehicle.

-- Collision coverage pays for repairs to your vehicle, even when you are at fault in an accident.
+- Collision coverage pays for repairs to your vehicle when you are at fault in an accident.

-- Comprehensive insurance pays for theft of your car or its contents, or damage to your car not caused by an accident.
-For instance, if a tree falls on your vehicle during a storm, your comprehensive policy can help pay for repairs.
+- Comprehensive coverage pays for theft of your car, or many damages to your car not caused by a collision with another vehicle or object.
+An example of this is hail or impact with an animal, such as a deer.

 - Rental car expense coverage can help pay rental car fees if your vehicle needs repairs following an accident.

-- Roadside assistance coverage offers 24-hour service and helps pay for emergency expenses such as jump starts, towing, tire changes, lockouts and gas delivery.
+- Roadside assistance offers 24-hour service and helps pay for emergency expenses such as jump starts, towing, tire changes, lockouts and gas delivery.